symfony-si/symfony-docs-sl/book/forms.rst

 .. note::

-   The Symfony form component is a standalone library that can be used outside of Symfony2 projects.
-For more information, see the `Symfony2 Form Component`_ on Github.
+   The Symfony Form component is a standalone library that can be used outside of Symfony2 projects.
+For more information, see the `Symfony2 Form component`_ on GitHub.

 .. index::
    single: Forms; Create a simple form